Tim Flohr Sørensen

 Particularly, I focus on neglectable objects that seem to be culture historically insignificant and that are socially impotent or meaningless, but that are present nevertheless; objects that are otherwise disregarded as irrelevant or without context and which do not seem to have any information value.
 The aim is thus to attempt to describe an archaeology, which may offer a space for the occurrence of accidental objects.
 To this end, I explore forms of representation that do not aim for systematic, objective documentation, but can accept that the chance observation necessarily must depend on subjective, speculative fabulation.

-I teach theoretical courses at BA and Master's levels, in addition to themed courses at the Master's level.
+I teach theoretical courses at BA and Master's levels, and contribute to a host of other courses on both educational levels.

 - I am interested in supervising BA projects and Master's dissertations within the following periods and topics: